hnucamendi/codingCheatSheet/JavaScript/README.md

    ![step2](./img/install/win/vscode/step2.png)
 3. Once you place the file on your `Desktop` you should now have an exe file, double click it and follow the installation process.
 When you get the app open up you are ready to go

-That's it, you know have VSCode installed, unlike on mac code is already available for you to use, so you dont have to install that seperatley
+That's it, you know have VSCode installed, unlike on mac code is already available for you to use, so you don't have to install that separately

 ## Node | Windows